cipher387/osint_stuff_tool_collection/README.md

 </br><a href='https://script.google.com/macros/s/AKfycbxbGNGajrxv-HbX2sVY2OTu7yj9VvxlOMOeQblZFuq7rYm7uyo/exec'>Gdrive-copy</a> — The standard functionality of #GoogleDrive does not allow you to copy an entire folder with all subfolders and files.
 But it can be done using third-party applications
 </br><a href='https://www.unscreen.com/'>unscreen.com</a> — remove the background from an uploaded video
 </br><a href='https://www.shellcheck.net/'>shellcheck.net</a> — analyzes command-line scripts and explains in detail the errors found in them
+</br><a href='https://archivebox.io'>Archivebox</a> — Create your own self-hosted web archive.
+Save pages from browser history, bookmarks, Pocket etc. Save html, js, css, media, pdf and other files
+</br><a href='https://chrome.google.com/webstore/detail/udemy-video-playback-spee/jipobffkabkgddgmdmmgjoaopbnjnffn/related'>Udemy Video Playback Speed</a> — A simple extension that changes the speed of playing video courses on #Udemy.
+</br><a href='https://chrome.google.com/webstore/detail/magical-text-expander/iibninhmiggehlcdolcilmhacighjamp/related'>Magical.
+Text Expander</a> — Create shortcuts in Google Chrome to reduce text entry time.
+For example: email templates, message templates for messengers, signatures and contact information, the names of people with complex spelling  (lom -> Lomarrikkendd)
 </br><a href='https://coveryourtracks.eff.org'>coveryourtracks.eff.org</a> — can tell a lot about your browser and computer, including showing a list of installed fonts on the system.
 </br><a href='https://t.me/TempMail_org_bot'>@TempMail_org_bot</a> — telegram bot for quick creation of temporary email addresses (to receive emails when registering on different sites)